 The Medical Society of London opened in Chandos Street in 1873 then the Royal Society of Medicine in Wimpole Street in 1912 and remained there since then.

 Harley Street has accommodated a number of famous medical professionals and celebrities such as:

 Sir Joseph Lister, the pioneer in antiseptic surgery lived just around the corner from Harley Street at 12 Park Crescent.
 Lister promoted the idea of sterile surgery which led to a reduction in post-operative infections and made surgery safer for patients.

 Florence Nightingale, the “lady with the lamp” moved to Harley Street in 1853 to become superintendent of a gentlewomen’s nursing home located at No. 1 Harley Street.

-King George VI was treated for severe stammer by Lionel Logue a speech therapist based in 146 Harley street.
+King George VI was treated for severe stammer by Lionel Logue a speech therapist based in 146 Harley Street.
 The film based on the story, The King’s Speech, was filmed nearby on Portland Place.

 Stephen Hawking also sought help here after he was diagnosed with a motor neurone disease.

-In 1860, there were around 20 medical practices existed on the street.
+In 1860, there were around 20 medical practices that existed on the street.
 In the Georgian period, there were over 200 doctors based in Harley Street.
 Today, there are more than 5,000 medical specialists operating out of what is known as the Harley Street Medical Area (HSMA).

-Sir Frederick Teves based at Harley Street, performed the world’s first ever appendectomy, to save the life of Edward VII shortly before his coronation.
+Sir Frederick Teves based at Harley Street, performed the world’s first-ever appendectomy, to save the life of Edward VII shortly before his coronation.